 Whether you are an individual or a group, you may only submit a maximum of two works.
 You and your team will be eligible for only one prize and teams will count as one "participant" for the purposes of these rules and terms.

-All submission content must be uploaded via the "Submit Project" web page on www.californiadreamweek.org under the "General Information" section.
+All submission content must be uploaded via the "Submit Project" web page on www.californiadreamweek.org under the "How to compete" section.

 To upload your data, you MUST INSERT YOUR PROJECT CODE ASSIGNED during the registration process.
 If you have lost your id code, send an email to email@example.com.
 After you insert your id code, you will receive an email with a link for project upload.